sgtsmall/VK2BV_repeater_config/Defaults/README_FTM_400D.md

     - The standard format on the radio sometimes sets a read only flag on files and directories.
     - Right click/Properties on the xxx Folder on the drive just mounted and unset the Read-Only Attribute
     - The file just created will be x:\\BACKUP\\CLONE\\CLNFTM400D.dat copy or rename this file as a backup and move the provided CLNFTM400D.dat to the same folder.
-    - copy the provided MEMFTM400D.dat to the MEMORY folder
     - Eject the card and load to radio.
     - Load the clone
     - Use the 1.
 BACKUP> Read from SD>
         - select ALL > OK to read CLNFTM400D.dat
-        or
-        - select MEMORY > OK to read MEMFTM400D.dat

-> Your mileage may vary here, I have had difficulty just loading memories.
-> I suspect it is because I have loaded a clone but not set up the radio (Callsigns).
-> So as long as your radio is setup then loading memories seeks ok.

 * Configure your call sign and APRS
     - If you load this CLN file it should prompt for a callsign on reboot.